shipshapecode/tether/docs/intro.md

 scrolling even with dozens or hundreds of tethers on screen (pop open the devtools timeline as you scroll this page).

-Tether is 5kb minified and gzipped, and supports IE9+, and all modern browsers.
+Tether is 5kb minified and gzipped, and supports IE 10+, and all modern browsers.

 <h2 class="projects-header">Projects Built With Tether</h2>